alfskoyen/alfskoyen/README.md

 ![As Of](https://img.shields.io/badge/As%20of-March%202026-grey?style=for-the-badge)

-A recent passion project, development of a full end-to-end quantitative engine to scan ~600 NYSE & Nasdaq symbols nightly, ranking the universe through a **two-dimensional Premium × Risk scoring model** in order to surface asymmetric put-selling opportunities.
+A current passion project of mine, the development of a full end-to-end quantitative alpha engine to scan ~600 NYSE & Nasdaq symbols nightly, ranking the universe through a **two-dimensional Premium × Risk scoring model** in order to surface asymmetric put-selling opportunities.
 The project is a full pipeline from the Alpha Vantage API through feature engineering, scoring, and finally an interactive Plotly/Dash dashboard